 Any transition between adjacent sectors shall not have imperfections or features that may accumulate brake particles.
 Whenever this is not feasible, ensure the transitions are engineered to minimise the accumulation of brake particles in the size range that is relevant for brake emissions testing;

-Ducts shall have a constant inner diameter di of at least 175 mm and a maximum of 225 mm (175 mm ≤ di ≤ 225 mm).
+Ducts shall have a constant inner diameter di as defined in 3.5.xxx(?).
 The inner duct diameter di is defined as shown in Figure 7.6;

 A maximum of one bend of 90° or less may be applied in the sampling tunnel (i.e. downstream of the brake enclosure and upstream of the sampling plane) provided that the specifications described in (f) and (g) are met;